 ABC Midseason Schedule: 2021-2022 Premiere Dates Announced!

 The ABC midseason schedule 2021-2022 has been announced!
 Yes, ABC announced the first wave of midseason premiere dates for new and returning series and all we can say is... teacher knows best!
-Workplace comedy Abbott Elementary, starring and executive produced by Quinta Brunson, will air a special early premiere on TUESDAY, DEC 7.
-The all-new series is then set to air new episodes in its regular time period starting TUESDAY, JAN 4, where it will be joined by Emmy®-nominated black-ish for a star-studded final season, and the winter return of Queens.
+Workplace comedy Abbott Elementary, starring and executive produced by Quinta Brunson, aired a special early premiere on TUESDAY, DEC 7.
+The all-new series is then set to air new episodes in its regular time period starting TUESDAY, JAN 4, where it will be joined by Emmy®-nominated black-ish for a star-studded final season, new series Judge Steve Harvey and the winter return of Queens.

 With the most recent seasons of The Bachelor franchise pulling in a combined 23.8 million Total Viewers after 35 days of delayed viewing on linear and digital platforms [MP+35], the search for love continues when The Bachelor launches an all-new season on MONDAY, JAN.
 3. Then, on WEDNESDAY, JAN.
 5, ABC's heart-racing quiz show The Chase will return with new episodes alongside the winter returns of The Goldbergs, The Wonder Years, The Conners and Home Economics.